ChetanSinha/Python-Type1-Fuzzy-Inference-System/README.md

 * Interval type-2 fuzzy inference system with type-2 inputs: https://github.com/ChetanSinha/Interval-Type2-Fuzzy-Inference-System-with-Type2-inputs

+## Type-1_Fuzzy_Inference_System
+This repo has python implementation for Type 1 Fuzzy Inference System concepts with 2 Antecedents and 1 Consequent.

 Type1_FuzzySystem_Func.py: Contains all the functions used to perform the implementation of Type 1 Fuzzy Inference System